dladams/duneproc/doc/tutorial01.md

 builds and installs the package, i.e. complies and copies files to a user-specified installation directory.
 To use this script, the directories for building and installation must be specified and some build tools set up.
-For example:
+For example (after setting up a dunesw release or build):
 <pre>
 export DUNE_BUILD_DIR=$HOME/tmp/build
 export DUNE_INSTALL_DIR=$HOME/proc/install